jkmackie/confusion_matrix_visualization/README.md

 *For example:  figsize = (15,6) and fontsize = 16.
 If errors_only = True causes a row total of zero, there will be a divide-by-zero warning.*

 My function is different from existing solutions.
 Class pairs which are zero are hidden.
-The color bar scale is hidden by default (may be revealed by editing function).
+Keep errors only can be enabled.
 The function plots both count and percentage format by default.
 The value alignment issue, where numbers appear outside the matrix due to a Matplotlib 3.1.1 [bug](https://github.com/matplotlib/matplotlib/issues/14675), is fixed.

 ### Advanced Use Case:
 Here is a scenario where we are predicting one of seven classes: [1,2,3,4,5,6,7].
 The benefit of plotting percentages and counts side-by-side is illustrated.
 In "Normalized", we see Class 6 predictions are less accurate than the first glance at "Counts".
 Otherwise, we have to review the whole Class 6 row in "Counts" to realize accuracy is lower.